 There are also other types of drinking water to try, including sparkling water, carbonated water and mineral water.
 These waters have their own dash of flavors and other added benefits that you would not find in regular bottled water or tap water.

-So to reiterate, how many glasses of water should you drink per day?
+So to reiterate, how many bottles of water should you drink a day? or how many glasses of water should you drink per day?
 Our concrete answer is not eight, but four.
 If you already have a healthy and established diet, these four glasses are not outside of your reach already.
 Make it a daily routine so that it does not get quickly forgotten about.
 Drink extra water for when you are about to go outside, work out, or in the events of sickness.